josh-boat365/hms-project/README.md

 # hms-project
-This is a hospital management system
+This is a hospital management system built with PHP, Javascript, HTML, & SCSS.